Niloofar-Sh/flatmapToCellmlAndJson/README.md

 # flatmapToCellmlAndJson
 A Jupyter Notebook to generate a CellML file for the selected structures in the Generic Cell Flatmap

-The Jupyter Notebook CellmlScriptProductionEnzymes.ipynb is the main code file.
+The Jupyter Notebook CellmlScriptProductionEnzymes_findValueRange.ipynb is the main code file.

 The enzymes file includes the .cellml files which describe the parameters of the structures found on the Generic Cell Flatmap.